-Contact American Legion Post 179 Service Officer Mr James Hollon for local assistance.
+Contact American Legion Post 179 Service Officer Mr. James Hollon for local assistance.

 Accredited American Legion Service Officers are specially trained to provide expert assistance, free of charge, to veterans and their families.
-While the majority of a service officer’s work involves application for VA disability benefits, these compassionate professionals also provide information, referrals and resources on education, employment and business, death benefits and other important topics.
+While the majority of a service officer’s work involves application for VA disability benefits, these compassionate professionals also provide information, referrals, and resources on education, employment, and business, death benefits, and other important topics.
 Find a Certified Veteran Service Officer in you area.

-The PACT ACT
+The VA PACT Act

-- The VA wants Veterans and survivors to apply now for their PACT Act benefits.
+- The VA wants veterans and survivors to apply now for their PACT Act benefits.

 View a list of Veteran Resources compiled for you by American Legion Post 179.